0xAX/linux-insides/Timers/timers-7.md

 That's all about the `gettimeofday` system call.
 The next system call in our list is the `clock_gettime`.

-Impplementation of the clock_gettime system call
+Implementation of the clock_gettime system call
 --------------------------------------------------------------------------------

 The `clock_gettime` function gets the time which is specified by the second parameter.
 Generally the `clock_gettime` function takes two parameters: